You’ve seen it before:

 - Earn thousands today

-Unfortunately, in the work-at-home niche, scams abound.
+Unfortunately, in the work-at-home niche, scams are everywhere.
 Some work-at-home scams are more obvious than others (and occasionally legit opportunities may sound like a scam, too).
-It's hard to weed out the legitimate, work-at-home opportunities from the scams you need to stay away from.
+It’s hard to weed out the legitimate, work-at-home opportunities from the scams you need to stay away from.

 So, what can you do to steer clear of work-at-home scams?

 Do your research and proceed with caution!
 Read up on the company or organization to find out if they have a reputable (or any) online presence.
 Don’t buy in right away.
 Discuss the opportunity with your friends, your spouse, and others before you jump in.
-Check the Ripoff Report, the Better Business Bureau, Glassdoor.com and other review sites to confirm you aren’t being taken by a scam.
+Check the Better Business Bureau and Glassdoor.com and other review sites to confirm you aren’t being taken by a scam.